Polygyny: Islam

 Muhammad was monogamously married to Khadija, his first wife, for 25 years, until she died.
 After her death, he married multiple women, mostly widows, for social and political reasons.
 He had a total of nine wives, but not all at the same time, depending on the sources in his lifetime.
 The Qur'an does not give preference in marrying more than one wife.
 One reason cited for polygyny is that it allows a man to give financial protection to multiple women, who might otherwise not have any support (e.g. widows).
 However, the wife can set a condition, in the marriage contract, that the husband cannot marry another woman during their marriage.
 In such a case, the husband cannot marry another woman as long as he is married to his wife.
 According to traditional Islamic law, each of those wives keeps their property and assets separate; and are paid mahar and maintenance separately by their husband.
 Usually the wives have little to no contact with each other and lead separate, individual lives in their own houses, and sometimes in different cities, though they all share the same husband.

 In most Muslim-majority countries, polygyny is legal with Kuwait being the only one where no restrictions are imposed on it.
-The practice is illegal in Muslim-majority Turkey, Tunisia, Albania, Kosovo and Central Asian countries.
+The practice is illegal in Muslim-majority Turkey, Tunisia, Albania, Kosovo and the Central Asian countries.
+Kazakhstan is the only country among the Central Asian states [namely Turkmenistan, Tajikistan, Kyrgyzstan and Uzbekistan] to not criminalize polygyny.

-Countries that allow polygyny typically also require a man to obtain permission from his previous wives before marrying another, and require the man to prove that he can financially support multiple wives.
+Countries that allow polygyny typically also require a man to obtain permission from his previous wives before marrying another; they may require the man to prove that he can financially support multiple wives.
 In Malaysia and Morocco, a man must justify taking an additional wife at a court hearing before he is allowed to do so.
 In Sudan, the government encouraged polygyny in 2001 to increase the population.

 Judaism

-Polygyny is not forbidden in the Tanakh and over 40 important figures had more than one wife, such as Esau, Elkanah, and Solomon.
-Moses had three wives; Zipporah, the daughter of Hobab and the "Cushite" woman.
-However, Deuteronomy 17:17 does state that the king shall not have too many wives.

-According to Michael Coogan, "[p]olygyny continued to be practiced well into the biblical period, and it is attested among Jews as late as the second century CE."
-The incidence was limited, however, and it was likely largely restricted to the wealthy.
-By the first century, both the expense and the practical problems associated with maintaining multiple wives were barriers to the practice, especially for the less wealthy.
-Since the 11th century, Ashkenazi Jews have followed Rabbenu Gershom's ban on polygyny (except in rare circumstances).